zyinghua/yinghua-website/_posts/2024-06-27-understanding-diffusion-models.md

 Where $s$ denotes the constant guidance scale, which modulates the trade-off between sample fidelity and diversity.
 A larger scale enhances the fidelity and faithfulness to the class but reduces the diversity of the generated samples.

 On the other hand, classifier-free guidance ([Ho and Salimans (2022)](https://arxiv.org/abs/2207.12598)) adheres to a similar intuition but functions without an explicit classifier.
 During training, classifier-free guidance employs a scheme that randomly masks the conditioning information, thereby capturing both the conditional and unconditional distributions.
 This method enables extrapolation with a specified guidance scale during sampling to achieve comparable trade-offs.
-As our application does not involve classifier-free guidance, we omit its details here and refer readers to the original paper ([Ho and Salimans (2022)](https://arxiv.org/abs/2207.12598)) for a comprehensive discussion.
+For more details, we refer readers to the original paper ([Ho and Salimans (2022)](https://arxiv.org/abs/2207.12598)) for a comprehensive discussion.

 ## Latent Diffusion Models

-Another notable advancement in diffusion models is the advent of Latent Diffusion Models ([Rombach et al. (2022)](https://arxiv.org/abs/2112.10752)), which form the foundation of our work.
+Another notable advancement in diffusion models is the advent of Latent Diffusion Models ([Rombach et al. (2022)](https://arxiv.org/abs/2112.10752)).
 The core concept involves performing the diffusion process on smaller spatial latent representations of the original images, defined by pre-trained Variational Autoencoders (VAE).
 This approach significantly reduces the computational overhead associated with training on high-resolution pixel-level space, while the latent representations produced by VAE are potentially more semantically meaningful.
 Specifically, using a learned VAE encoder $\mathcal{E}$ and image data $\mathbf{x}$, we train and sample diffusion models on $\mathbf{z} = \mathcal{E}(\mathbf{x})$ while keeping $\mathcal{E}$ fixed.
 Finally, we apply a VAE decoder $\mathcal{D}$ on $\mathbf{z}$ to obtain the generated samples $\hat{\mathbf{x}} = \mathcal{D}(\mathbf{z})$.

 ## References